Linda New Levine, Betty Ansin Smallwood, and Erin Flynn Haynes

-This professional development resource package was created for use in CAL’s Hot Topics in ELL Education workshops and institutes.
+This professional development resource package was created for use in CAL’s professional development workshops and institutes.
 CAL is making the professional development workbook and companion video available for sale to make these resources available as knowledge building, practical tools for educators.
 These resources provide a rich collection of information, activities, and strategies for teachers, schools, districts, principals, and administrators seeking to learn more about these critical topics.
 CAL recommends attending a CAL training which enhances the learning experience by providing additional information, context, and activities on the important topic of oral language development for English learners.
-These workshops can be delivered onsite at your location and are best suited for Grade K-8 students.
+Contact CAL to learn more about bringing a customized workshop to your location.

 New authentic classroom video clips illustrate the principles and practices presented in the workbook, with Video Observation Guides and activities that reinforce the learning.
 The video segments demonstrate principles of instruction for ELLs, teacher scaffolding for oral language output, academic language in a math class; jokes for vocabulary, comprehension, and fun; six steps to vocabulary mastery; and interactive reading aloud for oral language and vocabulary development with young ELLs (kindergarten).